Adrian1707/robot-simulator/README.md

 ### Commit History

-I intentionally left the commits messy and did not perform any rebases so the evolution of my work could be viewed.
+I intentionally left the commits messy and did not perform any rebases during development so the evolution of my work could be viewed.
+Only a few commits towards the end were squashed / rebased as they were very minor README changes.
 In any other project I would prefer to have a tidy history of git commits.